-Knowing how to properly price your pest control services can either make or break your business.
+Knowing how to price pest control services for the most profit can either make or break your business.

 But here’s the good news: Once you know how to properly price your services, you’ll have enough profit left over to reinvest back into your business.